 An origin pull happens whenever Cloudflare is unable to serve content from our network cache.
 Cloudflare enables origin pulls that are authenticated through a certificate validation process.

 Cloudflare sits on the network between end-user web browsers and website origin servers.
 Traffic goes from the web browser to Cloudflare.
-Cloudflare fulfills the request from cache when possible, but when not possible, goes back to the origin web server in a second connection.
-This request is called an "origin pull".
+Cloudflare fulfills the request from cache whenever.
+Otherwise, it goes back to the origin web server in a second connection.
+This type of request is called an origin pull.